CarlosAguA/android_basics/android-data-storage/database-basics/running-sqlite-on-a-computer.md

 ### Designing and creating database on the computer

 The first thing to do is sketching the content of the db with the name of the table as well as the data type.
 Doing so will make the process so much easier to avoid any mistake.
-In the course you interact with the shelter database and the pets and headphones table.
-An example mixing those is used to show how to create a design the db.
+In the course, you interact with the shelter database and the pets and headphones tables.
+An example mixing those is used just to show how to use the commands to create a design the db.

 * Opening db : `sqlite3 pets.db`